Shajia-Fatima/Parallel-Distributing-Computing-/Chapter-2/README.md

 # Thread Definition
 The provided code creates 10 threads, each of which calls the `my_func` function with a unique thread number as an argument.
 The `my_func` function simply prints a message indicating which thread called it.
 The main function initializes and starts each thread in a loop, and the `join()` method ensures that the main thread waits for each thread to finish before starting the next one.
 This guarantees that each thread completes its execution in sequence.

 # Thread Determine
+The code creates three threads, each responsible for executing one of the functions `function_A`, `function_B`, or `function_C`.
+Each function prints a message when it starts and exits, with a 2-second sleep in between.
+The `start()` method is called to initiate each thread, and `join()` is used to ensure that the main thread waits for all threads to finish their execution before proceeding.
+This ensures that the functions run concurrently, and their output is printed in the order they complete.

 # Thread name and processes
+The code defines a custom thread class `MyThreadClass`, inheriting from `Thread`, which prints the process ID when each thread runs.
+Two threads (`thread1` and `thread2`) are created and started, which execute the `run()` method in parallel.
+The `join()` method ensures the main program waits for both threads to finish before printing "End."
+However, the `os.getpid()` is mentioned in a comment but isn't used in the `run()` method.
+The program demonstrates basic thread creation and management in Python using the `Thread` class.

 # Thread with queue
+The code demonstrates thread synchronization using a `Queue` in Python.
+It involves two main components: a `Producer` class and a `Consumer` class.
+The `Producer` thread generates random numbers and adds them to a shared queue, while the `Consumer` threads repeatedly retrieve and process the items from the queue.
+The `Queue` is used to safely share data between threads, ensuring that one thread does not modify the queue while another is using it.

+The program starts one `Producer` thread and three `Consumer` threads.
+The `Producer` thread generates five random numbers, adds them to the queue, and notifies that an item has been added.
+The `Consumer` threads remove items from the queue and process them, notifying each time an item is consumed.
+The `queue.task_done()` method is used by the consumers to indicate that the task (i.e., the item retrieval) has been completed.
+The `join()` method ensures that the main thread waits for all threads to finish before exiting.

+This setup helps in managing multiple consumers working concurrently on the shared queue, making it a good example of thread synchronization.